 Their offers and CTAs are clear.
 For the first promotion, they sent a code for $10 off.
 For the second, a discounted price of $20 for Kylie’s sunscreen.
 Click the links to get it.
 Bam.

-The link brings me to a landing page with the details, so I can get shopping.
+The link brings the customer to a landing page with the details, so they can start shopping.

 Above all, make sure each text you send adds value, and don’t suffocate your customers by texting them too frequently.
 Start with 4-5 SMS texts consistently each month and slowly increase to about 10, closely monitoring your unsubscribe stats so you know if you’ve gone too far.